Sequence and Consequence: Omega-sequence semantics

+However, the most common logical system using the reflexive $U$, the linear temporal logic LTL \citep{Pnueli:1977}, also includes a primitive ``at the next time'' operator $X$, which cannot be defined in terms of $>$.}

 From \cref{canon1} a number of interesting invariance facts immediately follow.
 First, we can extend any pointed $\omega$-sequence model to a \emph{full} pointed $\omega$-sequence model in which $W$ includes all $\omega$-sequences over $P$, extending the valuation to the new sequences however we please, without making any difference to what's true in the model.
 The logic of full $\omega$-sequence frames is thus the same as the logic of all $\omega$-sequence frames.
-From the other end, we can prune any pointed $\omega$-sequence frame back to the \emph{generated} frame in which $W$ is just the set of all non-empty tails of the designated sequence without making a difference to what's true in the model.
-Thus the logic of generated $\omega$-sequence frames is also the same as the logic of all $\omega$-sequence frames.
+From the other end, we can prune any pointed $\omega$-sequence model back to the \emph{generated} model in which $W$ is just the set of all non-empty tails of the designated sequence without making a difference to what's true in the model.
+Thus the logic of $\omega$-sequence frames whose domain is $\tails{\sigma}$ for some $\sigma$ is also the same as the logic of all $\omega$-sequence frames.

-We can also use \cref{canon1} to show that requiring categoricity makes no difference to the logic.
-For however a pointed $\omega$-sequence model $\mathcal{M}$ may violate this requirement, the categoricity requirement is automatically satisfied in that model's minimal representation $\mathcal{M}_\omega$, since the sequences in $\mathcal{M}_\omega$ never share an initial element.
-It follows that the logics of categorical $\omega$-sequence models, full categorical models, full models, and $\omega$-sequence models are identical.